gvwilson/thirdbit/src/2026/05/11/a-note-on-llms.md

 so that they would understand how the world actually works.
 I tried to crowdsource the necessary material, but that didn't work out.

-Nine years and a lot of reading later,
-I think I finally know enough to writing something that is less wrong than it would have been.
+Nine years and a lot of reading later, unemployment is giving me time to collect my thoughts, I think I finally know enough to write something that is less wrong than it would have been.
 I still don't think I'll ever try to turn these posts into a book, but I hope that they'll prompt people who actually know about this stuff to take the time to correct me.